Wednesday, December 5, 2012

 "Mit 120 PS"

-Peter Sickinger composes three- and moremovers as well as selfmates.
+Peter Sickinger composed three- and moremovers as well as selfmates that were appreciated by solvers.

 He wrote "Mit 120 PS" - a collection of 120 commented problems.